leon0x01/Uniswap_V1_Learn/README.md

 Let's look what is automated market maker

 Market makers are entities that provider liquidity (trading assets) to markets.
-Liquidity is what makes trades possible: if you want to sell soemthing but no one is buying it, there won't be a trade.
+Liquidity is what makes trades possible: if you want to sell something but no one is buying it, there won't be a trade.
 Some trading pairs have high liquidity(eg: BTC-USDT), but some have low or no liquidity at all (like scammy or shady altcoins).

+Automated market maker is a type of DEX protocol that relies on a mathematical formula to price assets.
+Instead of using an order book like a traditional exchange, assets are priced according to a pricing algorithm.

+This formula can vary with each protocol.
+For example, Uniswap uses x*y = k, where x is the ammount on on token in the liquidity pool, and y is the amount of the other.
+In this formula, k is a fixed constant, meaning the pool's total liquidity always has to remain the same.
+Other AMMs will use other formulas for the specific use cases they target.

+In Traditional market making usually works with firms with vast resources and complex strategies.
+Market makers help you get a good price and tight bid-ask spread on an order book exchange like Binance.
+AMM decentralized this process and let essentially anyone create a market on a blockchain.
+How exactly can they do that?
+Let's read on.

 https://www.youtube.com/watch?v=Af3NxB7r-Ws